microsoft/FluidFramework/docs/docs/feature-detection-iprovide.md

 const anUnknownObject = anyObject as IFluidObject;

-// Query the object to see if it supports IFluidLoadable const loadable = fluidObject.IFluidLoadable; // loadable: IFluidLoadable | undefined
+// Query the object to see if it supports IFluidLoadable const loadable = anUnknownObject.IFluidLoadable; // loadable: IFluidLoadable | undefined

 if (loadable) { // or if (loadable !== undefined)
     // It does!
 Now we know definitively that loadable's type is IFluidLoadable and we can safely call a method